ryan-ccccc/ryan-c/ArduinoProject.md

 Once the test webpage worked, I moved to the final game.

-I found a **basic Snake game online** and used it as the starting point rather than writing the whole game from scratch.
+I found a basic Snake game online and used it as the starting point rather than writing the whole game from scratch.

-**Original Snake game source:**
-[ADD THE ACTUAL LINK OR NAME OF THE SNAKE GAME HERE]

 The base game already included the main mechanics: